kuanghl/stm32-gcc-cmake/STM32CubeF1/Projects/STM32F103RB-Nucleo/Examples/I2C/I2C_TwoBoards_RestartAdvComIT/readme.txt

 This action initiate a write request by Master through HAL_I2C_Master_Sequential_Transmit_IT() or a write then read request through HAL_I2C_Master_Sequential_Transmit_IT() then HAL_I2C_Master_Sequential_Receive_IT() routine depends on Command Code type.
-Initially at power on Slave device through Interrupt "Listen" the I2C bus to perform an acknowledge of Match Address when necessary.
+Initialy at power on Slave device through Interrupt "Listen" the I2C bus to perform an acknowledge of Match Address when necessary.
 This "Listen" action is initiated by calling HAL_I2C_EnableListen_IT().

 Command code type is decomposed in two categories :